 Picture on the left shows the soldered part to be inspected without color enhancement, on the right with color enhancement

 For a smooth procedure the FlexiVision 100 system with the FlexiScope 3 camera handpiece has been integrated into an inspection station.
 A mechanical fixture guides the component to the fixed FlexiScope 3 camera handpiece, on which a probe is attached.
 A mechanism makes sure that the component is appropriately positioned, so that both soldered seams can be inspected one after the other.
-The probe was custom-made for the customer.
-It is a FlexiScope probe in a special length.
 With the 65° viewing direction, both soldered seams of the end piece can be reached perfectly and displayed on a monitor.

 With an optimal check of the critical points in the fuel distributor, manufacturers further safeguard themselves.
 On the one hand, they monitor the soldering process and are able to stabilize the process or even improve it further.
 On the other hand, they assure the quality and thus the durability of the fuel distributor.
 The FlexiVision 100 supports manufacturers in carrying out 100% checks accurately and with the lowest expenditure of time as possible.
 By means of the video algorithms, the inspection point becomes immediately visible.
 With the image recording function of the FlexiVision 100 inspection system, the manufacturer can document the inspection and in the case of a customer complaint, refer to the documentation.